 The term hybrid work was made during the corona lockdown, where the two combined elements were (1) working remotely and (2) working at the office.
 This could be employees with one workday at home per week or only one day in the office per week - and everything in between.

-If you want to have a successful hybrid working environment, you need trust.
-Leaders must believe that the employees, they have hired, are able to hold ambitious standards of work ethics at home.
+If you want to have a successful hybrid working environment, you need trust going both ways.
+Leaders must believe that the employees, they have hired, are able to hold ambitious standards of work ethics at home and anywehere else they work.
 If there is a lack of trust within the organization, then even the best hybrid work models will fail to deliver results.

 The most important task for management is to recruit the right people to do a task, which will yield a positive impact on the organization.
 When the right people are selected, the management should work to remove friction from employees - making it as easy as possible to do the tasks, that have a positive impact on your organization.

 If the task of management is to hire the right people and remove friction.
-Then a brilliant way to start is to ask your employees, how they ideally would like to work.
+Then a brilliant way to start is to ask your employees, how and where they ideally would like to work.

 - Some employees might be happy being at the office from 9 to 5 - great!
 Then you know, how to satisfy these employees

 - Other employees might want 1 or 2 days at home to focus on tasks, which require a deeper level of concentration.
-With this knowledge, you could remove friction for these employees - i.e. not being able to concentrate deeply in the office
+With this knowledge, you could remove friction for these employees by allowing them to work from everywhere which will help those not being able to concentrate deeply in the office

 - Workers who have children might want to leave work early so they have time to pick up their kids and get chores done at home.
 They might be willing to put in a few hours in the evening after their kids have gone to bed